TREASURE

 This research project focuses on four interrelated themes.

-4. The application of various techniques to collect and dispose of plastic waste from rivers and ports
+- The application of various techniques to collect and remove plastic waste from rivers and ports

-Each region in the North Sea region is implementing a combination of policy and management, data collection, plastic awareness and disposal activities.
+Each region in the North Sea area implements a combination of policy and management, data collection, awareness-raising, and plastic removal activities.
 This is done through so-called living labs.
 HHNK focuses on developing practical solutions and promoting regional cooperation in its living lab.
-We are conducting research at De Helsdeur pumping station into how plastic is spread through the water system and what monitoring systems and capture systems can be used to prevent plastic pollution.
-Dispersal involves looking at where the macroplastic comes from (origin), the route taken and its destination.
+At the De Helsdeur pumping station, we are researching how plastic is spread through the water system and which monitoring and collection systems can be used to prevent plastic pollution.
+In terms of distribution, we are looking at where the macroplastic comes from (origin), the route it has taken, and its destination.

-We are constantly researching water quality.
-This allows us to properly understand the ecological system in our management area and, together with partners, take better measures in places where water quality is not good.
-Since 2016, we have also been focusing on pollution from micro and macroplastics.
-With an awareness campaign, the first steps have been taken to develop innovative removal techniques for macroplastics.
-At the Wieringerwerf sewage treatment plant, experiments were conducted with a bubble screen to study the behavior of microplastics.
-Participation in TREASURE is the next step towards better water quality and with it we are investing in international knowledge exchange on the four themes.
+We continuously conduct research into water quality.
+This enables us to gain a thorough understanding of the ecological system in our management area and, together with partners, take better measures in places where water quality is poor.
+Since 2016, we have also been focusing on pollution caused by microplastics and macroplastics.
+An awareness campaign has taken the first steps towards the development of innovative removal techniques for macroplastics.
+At the Wieringerwerf sewage treatment plant, experiments have been conducted with a bubble screen to investigate the behaviour microplastics.
+Participation in TREASURE is a next step towards better water quality and, with it, we are investing in international knowledge exchange on the four themes.

 Interreg

-Interreg North Sea program is a European grant scheme for spatial and regional development.
-Parties from different countries work together on the projects covered by this Interreg scheme.
-The goal of this Interreg program is to stimulate European cooperation, counter border barriers and learn from each other.
+The Interreg North Sea-program is a European subsidy scheme for spatial and regional development.
+Parties from different countries collaborate on projects that fall under this Interreg scheme.
+The aim of thisprogramme to stimulate European cooperation, combat border barriers, and learn from each other.

 Budget